|

 Like most everything else when it came to these guitars, Dan delegated the project of the position markers out to Matt

-best I can recall, it was either Dan or me who said something like "little ones would look real cool", and that was
+best I can recall, it was either Dan or myself who said something like "little ones would look real cool", and that was

 that."